Winifred Phillips: Early life

 Phillips' love of music began in childhood, supported by her experiences in the public school system.
 She looked upon her teachers and looked forward to her music classes.
 In middle school, her band teacher found out that she was a quick learner and got into the habit of giving her a new instrument to learn whenever there was a gap in one of his ensembles.
-She got to play all sorts of music and all different kinds of instruments.
+She got to play all sorts of music and all different kinds of instruments, eventually becoming classically trained in keyboard and voice.

 Phillips had been an avid gamer in her childhood and played everything from shooters and side-scrollers to sprawling RPGs.
 However, it was only after working in radio that she realized she could compose music for games.

 Career

 Early career

 From 1992 to 2003, Phillips was the composer, producer and actress in a series of radio dramas, first presented on National Public Radio Playhouse under the title Generations Radio Theater Presents, and then later as Generations Radio Theater Presents: Radio Tales.
 This anthology series adapted classic works of American and world literature, and was a recipient of funding from the National Endowment for the Arts.
 The series was described by NPR as "featuring a top-to-bottom music score that is completely original and fully integrated to the text".
 The programs aired regularly as the Radio Tales series on the Sirius XM Book Radio channel.